 A student can access special education services through the proper evaluation procedures.
 Parent involvement in this procedure is important and required by Federal (IDEA) and State law.
-Contact School District Counselor at 734.856.1443 x309 to inquire about evaluation procedures and programs.
+Contact the School District Psychologist at 734.856.1443 x236 to inquire about evaluation procedures and programs.